miekg/gitopper/README.md

 A client is included in cmd/gitopperctl.
 It has it's own README.md.

-## Notes and Crap
+## Authentication

-Authentication...?
+TODO...?
 Some plugins based solution?

 ## TODO

-* Move orign/main to config
-* Move pull duration to config (but set minimum)

 * TESTS
 * Bootstrapping
 * Reload config on the fly and re-initialize
+* authentication for destructive action
+* TLS